awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/4_save_milestone.md

     ```
     aws wellarchitected create-milestone --workload-id "<WorkloadId>" --milestone-name Rev1
     ```
-1. The return value will be the workloadId and the Milestone number assigned.
+1. The return value will be the WorkloadId and the Milestone number assigned.
     ![Milestone1](/watool/200_Using_AWSCLI_To_Manage_WA_Reviews/Images/4/Milestone1.png)

 ### 2. List all milestones